-Long Term Capital Gains
+Long Term Capital Gains On NRI Investment in India | Assetmonk

 Any gain or profit earned due to the selling of any capital asset is called capital gain.
-Since this profit or gain is under the income category as per Income Tax Act, one needs to pay tax for the profit earned in the same financial year in which there is transfer of that asset to another person.
+Since this profit or gain is under the income category as per Income Tax Act, one needs to pay tax for the profit earned in the same financial year in which there is the transfer of that asset to another person.
 The tax paid on the profits generated is called capital gains tax.
 There are two types of capital gains.
 One is Short Term Capital Gains and another is Long Term Capital Gains.
-Let’s take a look at long term capital gains in detail.
+Let’s take a look at long-term capital gains in detail.

-- Preference shares or equity in a listed company on any registered stock exchange in India, ie., NSE or BSE
+• Preference shares or equity in a listed company on any registered stock exchange in India, ie., NSE or BSE

-- Bonds, government securities, debentures and such securities which are registered on NSE or BSE
+• Bonds, government securities, debentures, and such securities which are registered on NSE or BSE

-- Units of UTI, whether quoted or unquoted
+• Units of UTI, whether quoted or unquoted

-- Equity oriented mutual funds units, whether quoted or unquoted
+• Equity oriented mutual funds units, whether quoted or unquoted

-- Zeo coupon bonds, whether quoted or unquoted
+• Zero-coupon bonds, whether quoted or unquoted

-Graph on Long Term Capital Gains
+The graph on Long Term Capital Gains

 As we can see from the graph, it is considered long term capital gains when the possession period for:-

-- Stocks, Equity, Mutual Funds and Listed Tax-free bonds is greater than 1 year
+• Stocks, Equity, Mutual Funds, and Listed Tax-free bonds is greater than 1 year

-- Unlisted shares and House Property is greater than 2 years
+• Unlisted shares and House Property is greater than 2 years

-- Debt funds, Sovereign gold bonds, Physical gold, funds and ETFs is greater than 3 years.
+• Debt funds, Sovereign gold bonds, Physical gold, funds and ETFs is greater than 3 years.

-How to Calculate Long-Term Capital Gains?
+But, How To Calculate Long-Term Capital Gains?

 For calculating long term capital gains follow the steps below:-

-- Step 1: Calculate the full consideration value
+• Step 1: Calculate the full consideration value

-- Step 2: Subtract the below charges:-
+• Step 2: Subtract the below charges:-

-- Cost of acquisition indexed
+• Cost of acquisition indexed

-- Cost of improvement indexed
+• Cost of improvement indexed

-- Step 3: After deducting the necessary charges, one can deduct exemptions that are provided under Section 54, 54B, 54F and 54EC.
+• Step 3: After deducting the necessary charges, one can deduct exemptions that are provided under Section 54, 54B, 54F, and 54EC.

 Long Term Capital Gains FAQ's: